Brandon Lowe Player Props: Rays vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in the league.
+- The Braves pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves have the second-ranked team ERA across all MLB pitching staffs (3.61).
+- The Braves' 3.57 team ERA ranks second across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.